nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

         -	Guidance added for those that already have a NHS Digital supplied x509 certificate
         -	Guidance document links have been fixed
     -	Access Token and Audit page renamed to Access Token (Audit has moved to it's own page)
-    -	*New Feature*{:.label.label-info} New audit page added
+    -	New audit page added
     -	PDS Guidance updated
     -	Authentication guidance and requirements updated to reflect content retrieval and related service name changes
-  -	*Change*{:.label.label-warning} Pointer Guidance
+  - Pointer Guidance
     -	More clarity on handling errors
     -	More clarity on use of the master identifier property
-  -	*Change*{:.label.label-warning} Pointer Lifecycle
+  -	Pointer Lifecycle
-    -	*Breaking Change*{:.label.label-danger} Removed reference to transition from "entered-in-error" to current
+    -	Removed reference to transition from "entered-in-error" to current
     -	More clarity on meaning of each status
     -	More guidance on deleting pointers
-  -	*Change*{:.label.label-warning} Pointer Maintenance
+  -	Pointer Maintenance
     -	More clarity on what deleting pointers does
     -	More clarity on handling lineages
     -	Detailed the new 'update' and 'supersede' interactions
-  -	*Change*{:.label.label-warning} Solution
+  -	Solution
-    -	*Breaking Change*{:.label.label-danger} Data model updated to reflect DocumentReference changes detailed above
+    -	Data model updated to reflect DocumentReference changes detailed above
     -	Clarity around caching data added